kilo10z/CKAD-CTJGP-CT/Pod Scheduling.md

 ## Pod Scheduling

 ### Task 1: Pod Scheduling using Node Name
+Node Name is a more direct form of node selection than affinity or nodeSelector. nodeName is a field in the Pod spec.
+If the nodeName field is not empty, the scheduler ignores the Pod and the kubelet on the named node tries to place the Pod on that node.
+Using nodeName overrules using nodeSelector or affinity and anti-affinity rules.

+Some of the limitations of using nodeName to select nodes are:

+* If the named node does not exist, the Pod will not run, and in some cases may be automatically deleted.
+* If the named node does not have the resources to accommodate the Pod, the Pod will fail and its reason will indicate why, for example OutOfmemory or OutOfcpu.
+* Node names in cloud environments are not always predictable or stable.

 Check the label on the nodes
 ```
 kubectl get nodes --show-labels